Suffolk County Spousal Support Lawyer

 Does Adultery Impact Alimony in New York?

 When it comes to alimony, marital blame is scarcely taken into account.
 As a result, if one partner cheats on the other, the other spouse is not entitled to alimony simply because of this.
 Adultery would not always entitle you to spousal support.
 If the collecting party engages in egregious conduct, New York courts will grant alimony.
 Adultery, on the other hand, has been deemed insufficiently egregious by New York courts.
 However, if a spouse may prove that a substantial portion of marital assets was spent on the affair partner, the court could rule that the marital estate was wasted.
+Understanding these nuances is important for individuals going through a divorce, as it highlights the importance of separating personal grievances from the legal financial obligations determined by the court.

 Understanding the Tax Implications of Spousal Support